 14 Living alone is a commonly used as a proxy for increased risk of isolation in research literature and analysis.

-Last year, DAS served almost 13,000 seniors who live alone in our community-based services, reaching about a quarter of the population.
+Last year, DAS served almost 13,000 seniors who live alone and use our community-based services, reaching about a quarter of the population of those living alone.